phdesign/todo-better-angular/README.md

 npm install
 ```

-To run (start a webserver and opens a browser to localhost:8080)
+To run (start a webserver running on localhost:8080)
 ```
 npm start

+# Or to open the browser as well
+npm start -- --open
 ```

 ## Incorporating ES6 / TypeScript